• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Biscoff spread by the brand Lotus is a big hit in my house, although my boyfriend eats most of it!
-I'm not a huge fan of it straight from the jar (or on toast, which is how my boyfriend usually eats it!), but I love it in desserts.
+Biscoff spread by the brand Lotus is a big hit in my house!
+Of course, I love putting it in desserts.
 I've made a few Biscoff desserts so far, and I thought it was about time for a No Bake Biscoff Cheesecake!
 The base is Biscoff biscuits of course, the cream cheese filling is infused with Biscoff spread and it's topped with whipped cream, melted Biscoff spread and Biscoff biscuits!
 Did I say Biscoff enough times?!

 Biscoff Cheesecake

-To make the base I used my food processor to whizz up the biscuits into crumbs.
-I mixed in the melted butter and pressed the mixture into the bottom of a 23cm springform tin.
-I put it in the fridge for 30 minutes to set.
+To make the base use a food processor to whizz up the biscuits into crumbs.
+Mix in the melted butter and press the mixture into the bottom of a 23cm springform tin.
+Put it in the fridge for 30 minutes to set.

-For the cheesecake filling I used my electric hand whisk to mix together the cream cheese, Biscoff spread and icing sugar.
-Once it was smooth with no lumps I added the double cream and whisked until it was very thick and held it’s shape.
+For the cheesecake filling, use an electric hand whisk to mix together the cream cheese, Biscoff spread and icing sugar.
+Once it is smooth with no lumps, add the double cream and whisk until it is very thick and holds it’s shape.

-Then I smoothed the mixture into the tin on top of the biscuit base and put it in the fridge overnight to set.
+Then smooth the mixture into the tin on top of the biscuit base and put it in the fridge overnight to set.

-The next day I removed it from the tin, and warmed the Biscoff spread in the microwave.
-Then I piped it all over the cheesecake.
-Then I whipped up the double cream with the icing sugar and vanilla, and piped it all around the edges of the cheesecake.
+Remove it from the tin, and warm the Biscoff spread in the microwave.
+Then drizzle it all over the cheesecake.
+Then whip up the double cream with the icing sugar and vanilla, and pipe it all around the edges of the cheesecake.

 Biscoff Cheesecake